An Introduction to Gemology

 Why are some gems more rare than others?
 Learn how uncommon elements in the Earth’s crust help form uncommon gemstones.

 How well do you know your birthstone gemology?
-Take our short quiz and learn about the composition, faceting, and value of birthstones.
+Take our short quiz and learn about the composition, cutting, and value of birthstones.

 Gemstone identification requires a good reference library and some basic gemology tools.
 Before you go shopping, learn more about what you'll need.